luciapannunzio/luciapannunzio/README.md

 Argentinian based in Berlin.

-Currently learning Web Development online at DCI 👩‍🎓
+Currently learning Web Development at DCI 👩‍🎓

 📩 You can reach me out luciapannunzio@gmail.com